-Students requesting a reasonable accommodation under the Americans with Disabilities Act (ADA) must provide the following information to the Center for Academic Performance (CAP) from his or her physician, educational diagnostician, licensed psychologist, psychiatrist, or other qualified professional.
-Documentation received will be considered in determining whether a student is disabled as defined by the ADA, and therefore entitled to reasonable accommodation.
+Students requesting a reasonable accommodation under the Americans with Disabilities Act Amendments Act (ADAAA) and Section 504 of the Rehabilitation Act of 1973, as amended (Section 504) must provide the following information to the Center for Academic Performance (CAP) from his or her qualified practitioner.
+Documentation received will be considered in determining whether a student is eligible for reasonable accommodations as defined by the ADA and Section 504.
+Documentation should be printed on office letterhead with the signature and credentials of qualified professional.
 The information provided should include:

-- Specific, detailed diagnosis for each physical or mental impairment, substantiated by DSM-IV (for psychological) or ICD-10 (for medical) designation.
+- Specific, detailed diagnosis for each physical or mental impairment, substantiated by DSM-V (for psychological) or ICD-10 (for medical) designation.

 - Information as to how each physical or mental impairment directly and currently affects the individual with regard to physical, emotional, cognitive or other limitations, to what level of severity the physical or mental impairment impacts the individual’s major life activities (for example, walking, hearing, seeing, learning, communicating, breathing, and so forth).

 - What impact does the physical or mental impairment have in the context of the classroom/learning environment?

 - How are the impairments mitigated, corrected, or managed by assistive devices (such as hearing aid, walker) medications, treatments or other coping mechanisms?